ganesh-santhanam/ganesh-santhanam.github.io/_posts/2018-01-28-Python Data Structures.md

 # Double-Ended Queues

-Queue-like data structure that supports insertion and deletion at both the front and the back of the queue  is called a double-ended queue, or deque
+Queue-like data structure that supports insertion and deletion at both the front and the back of the queue  is called a double-ended queue, or deque.

 ```Python
 class Deque:
     def __init__(self):